SttApollo/coaching-program-automation/docs/governance.md

 ### Success signal

-The coordinator no longer needs to manually cross-reference four systems (Calendar, Sheet, Docs, Trello) to schedule a client.
+The operator no longer needs to manually cross-reference four systems (Calendar, Sheet, Docs, Trello) to schedule a client.
 The primary measure of success is that the full scheduling process — from form submission to Trello approval card — completes without coordinator intervention.